jruby/activerecord-jdbc-adapter/README.txt

   * base jdbc (<tt>activerecord-jdbc-adapter</tt>).
 Supports all available databases via JDBC, but requires you to download and manually install the database vendor's JDBC driver .jar file.
   * mysql (<tt>activerecord-jdbcmysql-adapter</tt>)
   * postgresql (<tt>activerecord-jdbcpostgresql-adapter</tt>)
+  * sqlite3 (<tt>activerecord-jdbcsqlite3-adapter</tt>)
   * derby (<tt>activerecord-jdbcderby-adapter</tt>)
   * hsqldb (<tt>activerecord-jdbchsqldb-adapter</tt>)
   * h2 (<tt>activerecord-jdbch2-adapter</tt>)

-  * sqlite3 (<tt>activerecord-jdbcsqlite3-adapter</tt>)
+2a.
+For Rails 3, if you're generating a new application, use the
+    following command to generate your application:

+   jruby -S rails myapp -m http://jruby.org/rails3.rb

-2. Run the "jdbc" generator to prepare your Rails application for JDBC.
+2b.
+Otherwise, you'll need to run the "jdbc" generator to prepare your
+    Rails application for JDBC.

+   If you're using Rails 3, first you'll need to modify your Gemfile to use the activerecord-jdbc-adapter gem under JRuby.
+Change your Gemfile to look like the following (using sqlite3 as an example):

+    if defined?(JRUBY_VERSION)
+      gem 'activerecord-jdbc-adapter', :require => false
+      gem 'jdbc-sqlite3, :require => false
+    else
+      gem sqlite3-ruby', :require => 'sqlite3'
+    end

+   Next, run the generator.
+With Rails 3:

+    jruby script/rails generate jdbc

+   With Rails 2:

     jruby script/generate jdbc